MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

 There are two important types of queries:

-- *Alert queries* highlight issues in specific locations of your code.
+- *Alert queries* highlight problems in specific locations of your code.
 - *Path queries* describe the flow of information between a source and a sink in your code.

 ## Simple CodeQL query